 Does being a transgender child entail being doomed to a life of posttraumatic stress and misery?
 At first glance it doesn’t look so good.
 Let’s start with the 41% attempted suicide rate.
 Yes, 41% – nearly half of transgender individuals have tried to kill themselves.
 Other research indicates that compared to cisgender children, transgender children have substantially higher rates of anxiety and depression (a fair estimate of post-traumatic stress when the latter is not directly assessed).

-The obvious question is whether the transgender child’s terrible fate is somehow inherent to transgenderism, or rather the result of the shaming, bullying, and discrimination that has been visited upon the child.
+The obvious question is whether the transgender child’s terrible fate is somehow inherent to being transgender, or rather the result of the shaming, bullying, and discrimination that has been visited upon the child.
 Fortunately, the answer, as per a recent landmark study, is the latter.

 For the first time, many transgender children are living openly as such, and enjoying social acceptance and support in their identities, so these “socially transitioned” transgender children can now be studied.
 Olsen and colleagues (2016) compared 73 socially transitioned transgender children (ages 3-12) to 73 matched controls and 49 cisgender siblings.
 Parents completed depression and anxiety measures regarding their children.
 The primary finding: “Socially transitioned transgender children who are supported in their gender identity have developmentally normative levels of depression and only minimal elevations in anxiety, suggesting that psychopathology is not inevitable within this group.”